-Mobile homes, also known as manufactued homes, represent more than one out of ten new homes built and provide an affordable alternative for home ownership.
-Less expensive than both new and existing single family homes, manufactured housing has been an alternative to more expensive “stick-built” housing for decades.
+Mobile homes, also known as manufactured homes, represent more than one out of ten new homes built and provide an affordable alternative for home ownership.
+Less expensive than both new and existing single-family homes, manufactured housing has been an alternative to more expensive “stick-built” housing for decades.

 FHA loans for mobile homes offer the same benefits as for existing homes or newly constructed ones.
 That means a down payment as low as 3.5 percent of the sales price along with competitive interest rates.

 FHA loan approval guidelines for manufactured housing usually require a minimum credit score of 640 in most cases, acceptable debt-to-income ratios and other typical FHA requirements.
 As with any loan program, certain lenders may have more rigid requirements, especially when it comes to manufactured home financing.

 The first thing about the manufactured home you should check before making an offer is whether it was built on or after June 15, 1976.
 This is an absolute hard-and-fast date with no exceptions if you need FHA financing.
 This is because homes built on or before June 14, 1976 may not conform to the Manufactured Home Construction and Safety Standards, a set of standards that HUD requires.Check mobile home loan rates here (Dec 5th, 2023)